AFLplusplus/LibAFL/fuzzers/libfuzzer_libpng_AFLStyle_UI/README.md

 [New Testcase #2] clients: 3, corpus: 6, objectives: 0, executions: 5, exec/sec: 0
 < fuzzing stats >
 ```
+You will get an AFL-Style UI in your terminal.

 As this example uses in-process fuzzing, we added a Restarting Event Manager (`setup_restarting_mgr`).
 This means each client will start itself again to listen for crashes and timeouts.